aalex675/CLEF/README.md

 CLEF
 ====

 Command Line Execution Framework is a command line parsing library.
-It's purpose is to map command line arguments to functions.
+Its purpose is to map command line arguments to functions.

 Hello World Example
 ```C#